mitodl/hugo-course-publisher/README.md

 ## build course zips

-Each course renders a "Download Course Materials" button in the course info section.
-These archives can be generated using the following command:
+Locally browsable offline sites for each course located at `site/content/courses` can be generated using the following command:

 ```sh
 npm run build:zips
 ```

+The env variables necessary are detailed below.

 ### env variables